 Zeta Phi Beta Sorority, Inc., Lambda Phi Chapter – Membership Requirements

 - Fraternity & Sorority Life Leadership Update Form

 - Chapter leadership should submit this form by the end of the Fall semester with the upcoming chapter leadership contact information.

 - Use this link to request campus spaces and facilities (including the College Center tables).

-- All on-campus events must be submitted for approval from Student Life 14 business days before the event date.
+- All on-campus events must be submitted for approval from Student Life 2 weeks before the event date.